Together, Then Apart: Balancing Alignment and Distinctiveness for Multimodal Survival Analysis: Theoretical Analysis

 Therefore,

 which is precisely the feasible set of the UOT with curriculum mass problem.
-Lastly, the cost of the extended problem is
+Lastly, the cost of the extended problem is:

 This is exactly the objective of the UOT with curriculum mass problem as in Eq.~\eqref{eq:partial_ot_definition} evaluated at ${\hat Q^\star}$.
 If ${\hat Q^\star}$ achieves a lower cost than $Q^\star$ for the initial UOT with curriculum mass formula, it contradicts the optimality of $Q^\star$ (as $Q^\star$ is defined as the optimal solution).
 Conversely, if $Q^\star$ had strictly lower cost for Eq.~\eqref{eq:extended_ot}, then $\hat Q^{\star}$ would no longer achieve the optimum, which would contradict the optimality of $\tilde Q^\star$.
 As a result, by convexity of the objective, ${\hat Q^\star} = Q^\star$.
 Dropping the last column of $\tilde Q^\star$, we achieve the optimal transport plan for the UOT with curriculum mass problem.